Gary Brazil: Preston North End

-Brazil was sold on to Preston North End for £25,000 in August 1985 but could not prevent Tommy Booth's "Lilywhites" from being relegated out of the Third Division.
+Brazil was sold to Preston North End for £25,000 in August 1985 but could not prevent Tommy Booth's "Lilywhites" from being relegated out of the Third Division.
 The next season again was a disappointment.
 However, Brazil was now a regular and scoring frequently.
 Preston finished the season in 91st place in the Football League and were forced to seek re-election, forcing the powers that be at Deepdale to make vast changes.
 Brazil was voted Player of the Year in 1987, as the club won promotion in second place, with Brazil and John Thomas scoring 48 goals between them.
 The 1987–88 campaign was one of consolidation.
 However, Preston narrowly missed out on a Wembley cup final when they lost to Burnley in the Football League Trophy semi-final.
 A promotion push in 1988–89 ended in defeat to former club Port Vale in the play-off semi-finals.
 However, Brazil had already departed, having been picked up by Newcastle United for a fee of £200,000 (of which half was made up in a swap deal with Ian Bogie) in February 1989.
 In all competitions, he had played 202 games for Preston, scoring 72 goals.